SS California (1848): Ship log

-The log of the SS California was originally published in the New Orleans Daily Picayune (February 23, 1849 Evening Edition).
+The log of the SS California was originally published in the New Orleans Daily Picayune (February 23, 1849, Evening Edition).
 All dates are given in sea time.
-Navigators begin their day at noon, because that's when their latitude is normally determined by observation of the sun, while the longitude is also normally determined during the daytime by referencing a chronometer and an astronomical almanac.
+Navigators begin their day at noon, because that's when their latitude is normally determined by observation of the sun, while the longitude is also normally determined during the daytime by referencing a chronometer and an astronomical almanac. c.
 The navigator's count of days is one day in advance of that of the astronomer's (and civilian's) calendar.

 ‡‡ The trip from New York City to Rio de Janeiro took 24 days and broke existing records.
-The long stay at Rio is attributed to making necessary repairs to the engine, as well as a sick Captain.
+The engine's necessary repairs and a sick captain contributed to the long stay at Rio.

 Sunk

 The SS California wrecked and sank in the Pacific Ocean near Pacasmayo Province, Peru in 1895.
 There were no deaths.
 At the time, she had been reconstructed as a bark and engaged in hauling coal and lumber.
 On her last run, she had left Port Hadlock in Washington state with a cargo of lumber valued at $3,000.